KetanThakare/Pizza_Sales_SQL_Analysis/README.md

 2. The questionnaire set is located [here](Questions.txt).
 3. The solution file is [this](SQL_Solution_and_Analysis.sql) which contains the code that can be copy-pasted in any relational database management system (RDBMS).

-Q1 - Q5 are beginner level, Q6 - Q10 are intermediate level and Q11 - Q13 are advanced level.
+Questions 1 - Q5 are beginner level, Q6 - Q10 are intermediate level and Q11 - Q13 are advanced level.